DavidHurta/edge-cloud/docs/overview.md

 #### Used Versions in Development

-Tools used in development and their respective versions.
+Tools used in the development and their respective reported versions.

 |Tool|Version|
 |-|-|